 8. Ibisbill

-The ibisbill is a unique and distinct bird that belongs to its own family Ibidorhynchidae, which is related to the waders.
-Its appearance is very distinct and stands out from other birds, with its grey-colored body, white belly, red legs, and long down-curved bill.
+The ibisbill is a unique and distinct bird that belongs to its family, Ibidorhynchidae, which is related to the waders.
+Its appearance is different and stands out from other birds, with its grey-colored body, white belly, red legs, and long down-curved bill.

 It also has a black face and black breast band.
-This species of bird is usually found in the high plateau of central Asia and the Himalayas, where it can be seen on the shingle riverbanks.
+This bird species is usually found in the high plateau of central Asia and the Himalayas, where it can be seen on the shingle riverbanks.

-Its unique physical features and habitat make it a very interesting species to observe and study.
+Its unique physical features and habitat make it an interesting species to observe and study.

 Kingdom | Animalia |